Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Training of the ACE for carbon

 The root mean square errors (RMSE) for the different subsets are given in Table~\ref{tab:rmse_dataset}.
 The fact that RMSE for train and test sets are comparable demonstrates that the model is not overfitted.
 The optimized potential has an energy RMSE of 21 meV/atom for the structures within 3 eV/atom from the ground state and 166 meV/atom for the complete dataset.
 The corresponding force RMSE amount to 218 and 689 meV/\AA{}, respectively.
-Most large force errors arise from high energy structures from the `general bulk' and `general clusters' categories (see supplementary material~\cite{suppl}) and structures with short interatomic distances, which show forces up to 100 eV/\AA{}.
-As reported in the supplementary material~\cite{suppl}, previous carbon models exhibit even larger errors for both forces and energies.
+Most large force errors arise from high energy structures, specially from the `general bulk' and `general clusters' categories {(see Figure S4 in the supplementary material}~\cite{suppl}) and structures with short interatomic distances, which contain forces up to 100 eV/\AA{}.
+As reported in the supplementary material~\cite{suppl}, previous carbon models exhibit even larger errors for both forces and energies {(see Table S1 and Figure S5)}.

 An overall assessment of the accuracy of presented ACE parametrization is given in Fig.~\ref{fig:crossref}.
 Figure~\ref{fig:crossref}(a) shows the predicted ACE energies with respect to the reference PBE data for a 10\% split test set with 1,912 structures.
 The effect of higher weighting of the low energy structures is clearly visible.
 Most structures with energies below $-6.2$ eV/atom, indicated by the vertical line, match the reference very clesely.
-For structures with higher energies and lower weights, deviations are larger.
+For structures with higher energies (and lower weights), the deviations are larger.
 Figure~\ref{fig:crossref}(b) details the distribution of energy errors for the different categories.
 As these are not normalized distributions, the area under the peaks corresponds to the total number of structures within each category.
 The standard deviations associated with each category are considerably different, with the sp$^2$ and sp$^3$ structures having the most narrow distributions.
 The force cross-correlation and error distribution are plotted for all categories in Figs.~\ref{fig:crossref}(c) and (d), respectively.